carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 > ## `.callout`
 >
->If you look at our phyloseq object, you will see that there's more data types
+>If you look at our Phyloseq object, you will see that there are more data types
 >that we can use to build our object(?phyloseq), as a phylogenetic tree and metadata
 >concerning our samples.
 These are optional, so we will use our basic
 >phyloseq object for now.